Zach Wilson Player Prop Bets for NFL Week 14 | New York vs. New Orleans 12/12/2021

 Matchup vs. New Orleans

-- The Saints are conceding 264.1 passing yards per game this year, the NFL's 22nd-ranked pass defense.
+- The Saints have the NFL's 22nd-ranked pass defense this season, giving up 264.1 yards per game through the air.

-- At 1.5 passing TDs allowed per game, the Saints defense is ranked 13th in the NFL.
+- At 1.5 passing TDs conceded per game, the Saints defense is ranked 13th in the league.

 Recent Performances

-- Wilson put together a 226-yard performance against the Eagles last week, completing 60.5% of his pass attempts and throwing for two touchdowns with one interception.

-- He added three carries for zero yards while scoring one rushing touchdown.
+- Wilson tacked on zero yards on three carries while rushing for one touchdown.

-- He also has three rushing yards on five carries with two touchdowns, averaging 1.0 yards per game.
+- He's also rushed five times for three yards and two touchdowns, averaging 1.0 yards per game.

 Wilson's New York Teammates